adi0319/Log_Analysis/README.md

 ## Set Up

 1. Install the Linux-based virtual machine.
 This will require installing [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1)
+  - To ensure that the same working environment is used, make sure to use [this vagranfile](Vagrantfile)
   - After installing or if you simply need to bring the vm back online, use the commands `vagrant up` followed by `vagrant ssh`
 2. Download the necessary data from [here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)
   - Unzip the file and move the `newsdata.sql` file to the `vagrant` directory.